White paperThe Enterprise Framework for Compliant, Scalable AI

 Many data integrity issues can be traced back to human error; therefore, ensure that data integrity starts with the user.
 Your employees should be trained on data integrity, data entry, and fundamental ALCOA principles.
 An active and evolving training program should be in place based on the operational needs of your employees and business processes.
 Procedures regarding data (i.e., data entry, review, and approval) should be easy to understand and available for reference.
 Programs should also be put in place to ensure that system administrators provide the correct level of user access based on training and role.

-2. Understand your Process Workflow and Data Lifecycle
+2. Understand Your Process Workflow and Data Lifecycle

 From sample hand-off, to release of results, to archiving data, your laboratory process workflow—and consequently your data flow—should be well understood and documented.
 A simple data map for a laboratory can help consolidate workflows, highlight potential risks, work as a road map for process improvements, and ultimately mitigate data integrity risks.